gitpan/App-ZofCMS/README.md

 template proved to be flexible, extendable and maintainable and that's exactly from where ZofCMS template format came.

-The last site I coded before starting to implement ZofCMS was a private web application which had a message board along with a few other features.
+The last site I coded before starting to implemeant ZofCMS was a private web application which had a message board along with a few other features.
 Mostly everything was coded from scratch once more...
 The final breaking point when a few weeks later I was asked to add two sections for file